crhall-writing/crhall-writing.github.io/_poems/looping.md

 seeing every bit of him, inside and out
 for so much time, so many days and nights
-from chemo in rochester
+from treatment in rochester
 weeks spent driving hours at a time
 staying in grimy motels
 salty parking lots
-cocktails at the thai place down the street
-and that kwik trip, the one where I accidentally bought
-all those energy drinks, thinking they were sparkling water
 the ring of the bell when he was all done
 him still insisting on using his cane
 then slowly needing a walker